MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ## Testing

-Testing is very important for keeping code on the straight-and-narrow path.
+Testing is very important for keeping the code on the straight-and-narrow path.
 The main testing mechanisms in Haskell are traditional unit testing and its more powerful descendant: type-based “property” testing.

 ### HUnit

 [HUnit](https://hackage.haskell.org/package/HUnit) is a unit testing framework for Haskell, inspired by the JUnit tool for Java.
 For people familiar with unit testing this framework is very simple to use.
-First you define several test cases which you put in test list (instead of test class as in Java).
-Single test case is composed optionally of some data preparation and asserts.
-Result of running tests are four numbers - cases, tried, errors and failures.
+First, you define several test cases which you put in test list (instead of test class as in Java).
+A single test case is composed optionally of some data preparation and asserts.
+The result of running tests constists of four numbers - cases, tried, errors and failures.

 ```haskell
 import Test.HUnit